-- However, if the application requires liquid or gas to pass through a tube, concentricity may not matter at all, because tube non-concentricity would not impede flow-through.
+- However, if the application requires liquid or gas to pass through a tube, concentricity may not matter, because tube non-concentricity would not impede flow-through.

 But even where concentricity is not critical, it may be important to know how far out of concentric the OD/ID can be.
-For example, if a liquid or gas will be flowing through a tube under pressure, you may need to specify a minimum acceptable wall thickness to ensure that the pressure does not cause a break in a thin spot on the non-concentric tube wall.
+For example, where a liquid or gas will flow through a tube under pressure, you may need to specify a minimum acceptable wall thickness to ensure that the pressure does not cause a break in a thin spot on the non-concentric tube wall.

 To some extent, the choice of material may also relate to concentricity or minimum/maximum wall thickness.
 For instance, if you have chosen to use welded tubing that will undergo grinding to form a part, you may want to specify a minimum thickness to prevent the tube wall from being ground too thin and causing a break in the weld.

 Likewise, if your end application will use a tube to move liquid under high pressure, a seamless material that is drawn and not welded might be a better choice, to minimize the risk of breakage.
 But again, if the tube will simply release air into the environment, then seamless tubing would be a case of over-engineering.

 In some cases, you can avoid the time and cost of verifying concentricity by replacing concentricity requirements with runout, which is easier to measure and more readily achievable.

 While concentricity looks at how well a cylindrical feature is centered on a theoretical axis, runout looks at how much the feature deviates from a perfect circle that is perfectly centered on an axis of rotation.
 In other words, runout is a combination of concentricity and circularity — and if a part is perfectly round, the runout will equal the concentricity.